Introduction – Your Restaurant During the Slow Winter Months

-Do you find business at your restaurant slows down during the slower winter months?
+Does your restaurant slow down during the slower winter months?
 It’s not just you!
 After the holiday season, people dine out less.
 The days are shorter, the weather is colder, and most fruits and vegetables are not in season.
 There are a few strategic moves you can make to entice guests into your restaurant during this slow season.

 The December holiday season may be over, but there are still plenty of special occasions to celebrate in February and March.
 After Valentine’s Day comes National “Drink Wine” Day on February 18.
 Offer a wine special or promote a wine tasting event, which makes for a great date night or group educational experience.
 March features St. Patrick’s Day as well as the first day of spring on March 20.
 If you want to get even more creative, March is National Nutrition Month.
 Add some details about the ingredients and sourcing of your meals this month to show your customers you care about their health and nutrition.
 Spring promotions can include an outside event on the first day of spring such as live music to encourage customers that winter is almost over!